lin_svd_gen (complex)

 Default: imeth = 0

-Computational Method
+Computational Method |

-Uses QR method if singular vectors are de-sired and the dqds algorithm (Fernando and Parlett, 1994) otherwise.
+0 | Uses QR method to determine singular values and singular vectors. | Uses QR method if singular vectors are de-sired and the dqds algorithm (Fernando and Parlett, 1994) otherwise. |

-Uses the dqds algorithm (Fernando and Parlett, 1994) if singular values only are desired and a divide-and-conquer algorithm if singular vectors are desired.
+1 | Uses the same algorithm as for imeth = 0. | Uses the dqds algorithm (Fernando and Parlett, 1994) if singular values only are desired and a divide-and-conquer algorithm if singular vectors are desired. |

-NOTE: The LAPACK algorithms can be used if a vendor supplied library that supports LAPACK is available.
+vendor supplied library that supports LAPACK is available.
 Examples are Intel’s® Math Kernel Library (MKL) or Sun’s™ High Performance Library.
 Otherwise, only the native IMSL algorithm is available.

 IMSL_RETURN_USER, f_complex s[] (Output)

-A user-allocated array of length min (mn) containing the singular values of A in nonincreasing order.
+A user-allocated array of length min (m, n) containing the singular values of A in nonincreasing order.
 The complex entries are all real.
 If IMSL_RETURN_USER is used, the return value of imsl_c_lin_svd_gen is s.

 IMSL_RANK, float tol, int *rank (Input/Output)